Frequently Asked Questions

 Do I need to pay conference registration fees or attend SemEval for my paper to be published?

 Our system did not perform well.
-Should I still write a system description paper?
+Should we still write a system description paper?

-Yes!
+Yes.
 We strongly encourage all teams to submit a paper.
-Negative results are valuable to the community and will help advance research on polarization.
+Negative results are equally valuable and contribute to advancing research on polarization.

 © 2026 POLAR Shared Task.
 All rights reserved.
 Adapted from Editorial Template by HTML5 UP